 The Gamma-RAM is custom-designed for working on a daily basis with soft gamma emitters such as Iodine-125 and Tc-99, and with intermediate gammas with energies up to about 1 MeV.

 It has a heavy lead shield and a well-type titanium-activated NaI crystal with greater stopping power for gammas, giving high counting efficiencies, even for more energetic isotopes, and superior resolution that makes dual isotope counting practical.

 Laura is now available in Version 4, which is compatible with Microsoft Vista as well as NT, 2000 and XP, and has controls for more than 100 HPLC and liquid handling modules, all developed in cooperation with the manufacturers.

-Copies for evaluating data away from the laboratory are available under a range of licenses, giving greater flexibility with respect to the number of users and workstations involved and dove-tailing with IT deployment strategies such as Client/Server and Citrix.
+Copies for evaluating data away from the laboratory are available under a range of licences, giving greater flexibility with respect to the number of users and workstations involved and dove-tailing with IT deployment strategies such as Client/Server and Citrix.